 On October 18, 2013, the Centers for Medicare & Medicaid Services (CMS) approved Minnesota's section 1115 demonstration project, entitled Reform 2020.
 The five year demonstration provides federal waiver authority to implement key components of Minnesota's broader reform initiatives to promote independence, increase community integration and reduce reliance on institutional care for Minnesota's older adults and people with disabilities.
 Federal waiver authority for the five-year demonstration was scheduled to expire on June 30, 2018.
 On July 19, 2017 the state submitted a request to renew the Reform 2020 waiver through June 30, 2021.
-The Reform 2020 waiver is currently operating under a temporary extension through January 31, 2020.
-The current STCs and expenditure authorities continue to apply during this temporary extension.
+The Reform 2020 waiver operated under a temporary extension through January 31, 2020.
+CMS approved the extension of the waiver on January 31, 2020 for the period February 1, 2020 through January 31, 2025.